RyanJulyan/Flask-BDA/README.md

 # Glossary
 ## Modules
 ### Introduction
 > A module is a part of a program.
 Programs are composed of one or more independently developed modules that when combined create the program.
 >
 > A module is a self-contained component, making it easier to manage as the program grows.
 >
-> Modules in Flask-BDA help you create: a Data Model, Routes and associated functions for controlling the logic and Views
+> Modules in Flask-BDA help you create: a Data Model, Routes, and associated functions for controlling the logic and Views

 ## Controllers:
 ### Introduction